-Doshisha University's Basic Policy on Support for Students with Disabilities, formulated in line with the Act for Eliminating Discrimination against Persons with Disabilities, stipulates the provision of reasonable accommodations as follows.
+Doshisha University's Basic Policy on Support for Students with Disabilities, formulated in line with the Act for Eliminating Discrimination against Persons with Disabilities and an amendment to the Act for Eliminating Discrimination against Persons with Disabilities (to be enforced in April 2024) stipulates the provision of reasonable accommodations as follows.
 (The wording has been partially changed into plain language.)

-Reasonable accommodations refer to necessary and appropriate modifications and arrangements intended to ensure the rights of students with disabilities to study on an equal basis with their non-disabled peers.
+Reasonable accommodations refer to necessary and appropriate modifications and arrangements intended to ensure the rights of students with disabilities to study on an equal basis with their nondisabled peers.